Common CRA SBOM Mistakes: How to Avoid Non-Compliance

 Mistake 1: stopping at direct dependencies

-Annex I, Part II, point (1) sets the legal floor at top-level dependencies.
-Many manufacturers stop exactly there.
-The problem is not meeting the legal minimum.
-The problem is the risk that the minimum leaves outside your visibility.
-A transitive dependency (a library your direct dependency depends on) is just as exploitable as a direct one.
+Direct dependencies are the minimum you can get away with, but they are not enough for useful vulnerability management.
+Many manufacturers stop there and leave transitive dependencies outside the SBOM.
+A transitive dependency is a library your direct dependency depends on, and it can be just as exploitable as a direct one.
 When a CVE is published against a transitive package your SBOM does not list, you cannot match it, cannot report it, and are exposed without knowing it.

 Your product

-+-- Library A (direct) ← legal minimum, Annex I floor
++-- Library A (direct) ← direct dependency listed

 | +-- Library B (transitive) ← outside SBOM, invisible to vulnerability scanners